Maksim693/OTUS_LAB/Practical_LAB/LAB_1/README.md

 Блок кода
 ```
 ### 2. Configure basic settings for the router.
-- [ ] Console into the router and enable privileged EXEC mode.
+- [x] Console into the router and enable privileged EXEC mode.
-- [ ]  Enter configuration mode.
+- [x]  Enter configuration mode.
-- [ ]   Assign a device name to the router.
+- [x]   Assign a device name to the router.
-- [ ]  Disable DNS lookup to prevent the router from attempting to translate incorrectly entered commands as
+- [x]  Disable DNS lookup to prevent the router from attempting to translate incorrectly entered commands as
 though they were host names.
-- [ ]  Assign class as the privileged EXEC encrypted password.
+- [x]  Assign class as the privileged EXEC encrypted password.
-- [ ]  Assign cisco as the console password and enable login.
+- [x]  Assign cisco as the console password and enable login.
-##### g.
-Assign cisco as the VTY password and enable login.
+- [x] Assign cisco as the VTY password and enable login.
-##### h.
-Encrypt the plaintext passwords.
+- [x] Encrypt the plaintext passwords.
-##### i.
-Create a banner that warns anyone accessing the device that unauthorized access is prohibited.
+- [x] Create a banner that warns anyone accessing the device that unauthorized access is prohibited.
-##### j.
-Save the running configuration to the startup configuration file.
+- [x] Save the running configuration to the startup configuration file.
-##### k.
-Set the clock on the router.
+- [x] Set the clock on the router.
-###### Note: Use the question mark (?) to help with the correct sequence of parameters needed to execute this
+###### Note: Use the question mark (?) to help with the correct sequence of parameters needed to execute this command.
-command.
 ### Ответ:
 ```
 Блок кода